Quashing Rumors

 City Response to Today’s Email

-Mr. O’Connor’s response to my questions (see previous post)came in within an hour of my email.
+Mr. O'Connor's response to my questions (see previous post)came in within an hour of my email.
 We are truly blessed to have such responsive local government.
-Thanks Jim!
-1. There is no funding for signal light so we will continue to use a Police Officer during the appropriate times.
-2. I am not aware of … Read more
+Thanks Jim!1.
+There is no funding for signal light so we will continue to use a Police Officer during the appropriate times.
+2. I am not aware of any … Continue reading City Response to Today’s Email

 Additional Follow Up with the City